Raattis/LinearHierarchy/README.md

 * Left-child right-sibling binary tree
  * (https://en.wikipedia.org/wiki/Left_child_right_sibling)
 * Child array tree
- * naive and intuitive
+ * Naive and intuitive
 * Flat array tree
- * new
+ * Proposed

 The test executes following operations on every tree type.
-* add node
+* Add node
-* traverse from root to a random leaf
+* Traverse from root to a random leaf
-* find maximum depth of the tree
+* Find maximum depth of the tree
-* read every node of the tree in depth search order
+* Read every node of the tree in depth search order
-* move subtree to a different parent node
+* Move subtree to a different parent node
-* delete subtree
+* Delete subtree

 Additionally the following operations are executed only on the pointer based trees.
 Flat array is excluded from these tests as they are just simple look-up operations on it.
-* count nodes
+* Count nodes
-* travel to the tree's Nth node in depth search order
+* Travel to the tree's Nth node in depth search order

 The tests are run using multiple different tree sizes ranging from 10 nodes to 25,000 nodes.
 Every test is repeated several times as to mitigate random variance caused by the testing environment.